-- 1. Start and step between the various power steps (Off, 1kW, 2kW or 3kW) with the - + button or button.
+- Start and step between the various power steps (Off, 1kW, 2kW or 3kW) with the + button or - button.
 The set value is displayed on the screen.
 When activated the plus symbol changes colour to green.
-(Certain boilers are equipped with max 2 kW.) - 2.
+(Certain boilers are equipped with max 2 kW, selecting 3kW is not possible in these cases.) - 2.
 The settings are ready and the boiler is working at set temperature. - 3.
 To switch off the electrical operation, step with the button to Off.